wistein/TourCount/docs/README.md

 The app demands for
 - storage access permit which is needed for im-/exporting the counting data,
 - GPS permit for coordinates and location info per count,
-- internet access for OpenStreetMap reverse geocoding,
+- internet access for OpenStreetMap reverse geocoding and
-- the permit to write settings for setting the screen brightness and
 - the permit to keep the device awake.

 The smartphone screen should have a minimum resolution of 1920 x 1024 pixels.